germainkevinbusiness/UIPresenter/README.md

 <img src="/screenshots/device-2021-12-15-184659.png" alt="UIPresenter example 2 screenshot"/>

-## Here is an example

-The layer on top of the below app is displayed using this library.
+## The layer on top of the below app is displayed using this library

 <div>
 <img src="/screenshots/device-2021-12-15-175804.png" alt="UIPresenter example 1 screenshot" width="360" />